I battled with whether to post my story of anxiety here.

 I started phasing back to work and found myself unable to do the things I once was.
 I couldn’t remember anything.
 I was exhausted.
 I felt useless like I was just making excuses and like I should have been better by now.
 My work colleagues and Steffan had been so understanding for so long and I was letting them down by not getting better.
 Why?

-It took months and months of healing, slowing down, therapy, changing my thinking, understanding myself, of learning how much I could cope with, of realising when I was pushing myself too hard and of loving myself regardless of what I could and could not achieve.
+It took months and months of healing, slowing down, therapy, changing my thinking, understanding myself, learning how much I could cope with, realising when I was pushing myself too hard and loving myself regardless of what I could and could not achieve.
 It took newfound respect for my body and an acknowledgement that

 I could not continue to abuse my body and my mind and expect it to not scream out in despair when it was being ignored.
 I was listening.
 Finally.

 Anxiety is not choosy who it affects, how long it lasts, when it hits and how it happens.
-It's not talked about often enough and still seems to have an air of embarrassment around it, as though its something that doesn’t exist, people shouldn’t have and should just ‘get over’.
+It’s not talked about often enough and still seems to have an air of embarrassment around it, as though it’s something that doesn’t exist, people shouldn’t have and should just ‘get over.
 It is still sometimes seen as a sign of weakness.
 A mental state.
 But it is so much more than that.
 It is a dark heavy cloud of helplessness, crippling terror and horrendous physical symptoms and it needs to be respected, acknowledged and spoken about more.

 I decided to come off my anxiety medication last year in the summer and whilst I felt no pressure to do this, I had made so many life changes that I felt ready within myself.
 I came off them over a period of four months and I am relieved to say my anxiety has not returned.
 That said I am aware that it can do at any moment if I fail to keep implementing the things I have learnt to take care of my mental health.
 I am no longer ignorant of the fact that I am not immune to anxiety returning over and over if I do not take care of myself as I hear its whisper every now and then.